alnoki/AAAAAA/doc/dev-guide/concepts/code.rst

    :param str how: you gon' do that?
    :param str where: are you 'splaining it?
    :param datetime.date when: do we receive the coupons you promised?
-   :param int how_many: times you gon' do dis befo' I smack-a-you?
+   :param int how_many: parcels of knowledge?
    :return: with newfound knowledge
-   :rtype: str
+   :rtype: object
    :raises ValueError: if the explanaion is not understood
    :raises TypeError: if the explanation is in the wrong language

 .. attention::

    We interrupt your drooling to return to :xref:`alnoki <alnoki-repos>` addressing you in the second person

-If you click :guilabel:`[source]`, you will be taken to the original code.
-Once you are there, if you click :guilabel:`[docs]`, you will be taken back to documentation

 Conveniently, documentation elements can be created with simple :ref:`reST directives <tools-restructured-text>` like: